Following is a short story that was told to me by an old US Army Colonel. I think it may be as meaningful to you as it was for me:

 I understood exactly what he was telling me.

-I had to be prepared.
+I had to be ready, Squared away.

 Ahead of the problem—every time.